atom/atom/docs/creating-a-package.md

 - `main` (**Required**): the path to the CoffeeScript file that's the entry point to your package
-- `stylesheets` (**Optional**): an Array of Strings identifying the order of the stylesheets your package needs to load.
-If not specified, stylesheets in the _stylesheets_ directory are added alphabetically.
+- `stylesheets` (**Optional**): an Array of Strings identifying the order of the style sheets your package needs to load.
+If not specified, style sheets in the _stylesheets_ directory are added alphabetically.
 - `keymaps`(**Optional**): an Array of Strings identifying the order of the key mappings your package needs to load.
 If not specified, mappings in the